Micarea viridileprosa

-Micarea viridileprosa is a species of crustose lichen in the family Pilocarpaceae that was first described in 2001.
+Micarea viridileprosa is a species of crustose lichen in the family Ectolechiaceae that was first described in 2001.
 This crustose lichen is known to grow on bark, wood, and soil, and is distinguishable by its bright greenish soredia.

 Taxonomy

 It was formally described as a new species by the lichenologists Brian John Coppins and Pieter van den Boom in 2001.
 The type specimen of Micarea viridileprosa was collected in France, Finistère, near Douarnenez at Pointe du Millier, Moulin de Keriolet, in a sheltered valley on mature Castanea sativa.
 A later molecular analysis showed that Micarea viridileprosa is a sister species to Micarea micrococca.